zukunft/zukunft.com/docs/code_functions_all.md

     \-- dsp_sandbox - section for function dsp_sandbox not yet defined that it should be set and get in /user/user_display_old.php
 \-- user_message
     \-- __construct - section for function __construct is expected to be construct and map in /user/user_message.php
+    \-- reset - section for function reset is expected to be construct and map in /user/user_message.php
     \-- api_array - section for function api_array not yet defined that it should be api in /user/user_message.php
     \-- api_json - section for function api_json not yet defined that it should be api in /user/user_message.php
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /user/user_message.php